» Retirement Calculator

 How much money do I need to retire?

-That depends on how much annual income you expect to need in retirement, how long retirement may last, your expected investment return, inflation, and any other income such as pension or Social Security.
-This calculator estimates the retirement amount required from those assumptions.
+That depends on how much annual income you expect to need in retirement, how long retirement may last, your expected investment return, inflation, and other income such as pension or Social Security.
+This calculator estimates the required retirement amount from those assumptions.

 What is the difference between retirement savings needed and projected retirement savings?